repository-preservation/lcmap-ccdc/README.md

 ## As a development and analysis environment
 * Jupyter Notebooks & Apache Cassandra (included)
 * Notebooks uploaded or mounted via a volume
-* Examples provided.
-Development and analysis Notebooks are controlled outside Firebird however.
+* Results are savable to Cassandra anywhere: Cloud, cluster, dev server, local, etc
 * Comes with the Firebird Spark Python library for working with chips, chip-specs and creating time-series data

+## Streamlined Research to Operations
+* Development and analysis Notebooks are controlled outside Firebird.
 * Code may be moved to operations [by merging it directly into lcmap-firebird or included it via library.](#developing-firebird)
-* Results are savable to Cassandra anywhere: Cloud, cluster, dev server, local, etc

 ## Get Started
 ```bash